Morrison & Co

-H.R.L.
-Morrison & Co (Morrison & Co) is a specialist alternative asset manager focusing primarily on infrastructure, private equity and property investment with offices in New Zealand, Australia, United Kingdom, United States, Singapore and Hong Kong.
+Morrison & Co is a specialist global infrastructure manager, investing in both private and listed markets, with offices in New Zealand, Australia, United Kingdom, United States and Singapore.

 History

-Morrison & Co was founded in 1988 by H. R. Lloyd Morrison offering a broad range of investment advisory services to private and public sectors in New Zealand and Australia.
-Headquartered in Wellington, New Zealand, in the early 1990s Morrison & Co narrowed its focus to infrastructure investment and advisory services as major privatizations took place in Australia and New Zealand.
-After launching Infratil in 1994, Morrison & Co became an increasingly active investor and adviser in privatisations of Australasian airports, ports and energy businesses.
-In 2009, Morrison & Co launched the Public Infrastructure Partnership Fund, New Zealand's first fund dedicated to investing in public private partnerships.
-In 2018, Morrison & Co established the Morrison & Co Growth Infrastructure Fund, a co-mingled fund targeting risk-adjusted returns through unlisted infrastructure assets with a strong sustainability focus.
-Also in 2018, Morrison & Co took over management of Utilities Trust of Australia (UTA) and its portfolio of core infrastructure assets.
-During the following three years, Morrison & Co expanded its presence outside New Zealand and Australia into Asia, Europe, UK and North America.
+Morrison was founded in 1988 by Lloyd Morrison to offer a broad range of investment advisory services to private and public sectors in New Zealand and Australia.
+In the early 1990s Morrison & Co narrowed its focus to infrastructure investment and advisory services as major privatisations took place in Australia and New Zealand.

+After launching Infratil in 1994, Morrison became an increasingly active investor and adviser in privatisations of Australasian airports, ports and energy businesses.
+In 2009, Morrison launched the Public Infrastructure Partnership Fund, New Zealand's first fund dedicated to investing in public private partnerships.

+In 2018, Morrison established the Morrison & Co Growth Infrastructure Fund, a co-mingled fund targeting risk-adjusted returns through unlisted infrastructure assets with a strong sustainability focus.
+Also in 2018, Morrison took over management of Utilities Trust of Australia (UTA) and its portfolio of core infrastructure assets.
+During the following three years, Morrison expanded its presence outside New Zealand and Australia into Asia, Europe, UK and North America.

-In 2021, Morrison & Co raised USD 3 billion for a new open-ended global infrastructure fund.
+In 2021, Morrison raised USD 3 billion for a new open-ended global infrastructure fund.

+In 2022, Paul Newfield became Morrison's third CEO, following Marko Bogoievski.

+In 2023, Morrison changes its brand name from Morrison & Co to Morrison.